timmyd7777/SSCore/SSData/DeepSky/README.md

 - Version 1.1 (30 Mar 2020): corrected erroneous proper motions for open clusters with RV.
 - Version 1.2 (6 Apr 2020): Moved comments from CSV file header into this README.
 - Version 1.2.1 (18 Jun 2020): added 90 arcmin size to M 24 from Wikipedia.
+- Version 1.2.2 (12 Aug 2020): correct coordinates for M 20 from Wikipedia.

 Caldwell.csv
 ------------